Do you have one of the devices available that the RNode Firmware supports? In that case, it is very easy to turn it into a working RNode by using the

 Beware!
 Some devices, like the T-Beam, use SiLabs USB chips.
 These may need additional drivers to work well on macOS and Windows.
 Linux usually has up-to-date drivers pre-installed.
 The SiLabs driver may also experience conflicts with earlier, pre-installed versions of the driver, causing a resource busy error, which can be fixed by removing the old driver.

-To get started, you will need to install at least version 2.1.0 of the RNode Configuration Utility.
+To get started, you will need to download at least version 2.1.0 of the RNode Configuration Utility.
+The easiest way by far is to simply install it with

 The installer will now ask you to insert the device you want to set up, scan for connected serial ports, and ask you a number of questions regarding the device.
 When it has the information it needs, it will install the correct firmware and configure the necessary parameters in the device EEPROM for it to function properly.